nuthanc/angular_advanced_fast/opt-mod-01-feature-module/README.md

   * Use exports of all Components included in imports in RecipesModule
   * Add RecipesModule in imports of AppModule
 * FormsModule and AppRoutingModule won't be available in RecipesModule

+### 5. Splitting Modules Correctly

+* After moving to RecipesModule, we can fixing router-outlet error by adding RouterModule(without forRoot) in imports
+* We have another error for ngFor and ngIf which are provided by BrowserModule
+* HttpClientModule provide services so it is available Application-wide
+* BrowserModule should only be imported once in the AppComponent because it contains App startup work that only have to run once.
+In all other places, we need to import CommonModule
+* Next formGroup error for which we need to import ReactiveFormsModule